MSteentoft/ogtt-heterogeneity-study/README.md

 * **Render PDF:** Run `quarto render manuscript.qmd` in the terminal (or click **Render** in RStudio).

+## tables and figures

+/images contains main and supplementary figures and tables are embedded in the manuscript.

 ## Data

 The raw data is not included in this repository due to data access